ingehol/Brutus/README.md

 ## Technology used
 The application consists of a MongoDB database (NoSQL), Spring Boot backend (Java) and React.js (JavaScript/HTML) on the frontend.
+Maven was also used.
+Bootstrap was the main way of styling the site, with a little bit of extra CSS as well.
 Postman was used to test the API with HTTP-requests.
-Bootstrap was the main way of styling the site, with a little bit of extra CSS as well.

 ## Further development
 Some improvements could be made.